soroswap/core/README.md

 ```

-This command will run all of the tests for the contracts.
+This command will run all of the tests for the contracts..
 ```